-Background Recommendation Item on Master Plan Concept Henry Jefferey Pavilion The refurbishment of elements of the pavilion is currently beir supported to enable the reserve users to be supported by chalfemales) and an accessible public toilet for the reserve.
-The needs of cricket and junior football will be met by meeting facility use. (see table below).
-Any proposed development sho investigate other potential complementary users (such as Netl shared user group of this pavilion). ngeroom facilities (umpire g design standards for AFL uld revisit the standards a es/ officials and community level It the time and Renovate Henry Jeffery pavilion to provide suitable facilities to cater for user groups of the reserve.
+Background Recommendation Item on Master Plar Concept Henry Jefferey Pavilion The refurbishment of elements of the pavilion is currently being supported to enable the reserve users to be supported by chang emales) and an accessible public toilet for the reserve.
+The needs of cricket and junior football will be met by meeting of acility use. (see table below).
+Any proposed development shoul nvestigate other potential complementary users (such as Netba hared user group of this pavilion). eroom facilities (umpin design standards for AFL d revisit the standards a es/ officials and community level at the time and Renovate Henry Jeffery pavilion to provide suitable facilities to cater for user groups of the reserve.
 A feasibility study for proposed facilities including existing and potential user groups should be undertaken as part of a supporting business plan for development.
-3 Item Space Required Public UAT Toilets: accessible toilet facility (5m2) 5m2 Umpires Room - Change 20m2 2 x Change Rooms (45m2 each) 90m2 2 x Showers/toilets for change rooms (25m2 each) 50m2 TOTAL (including circulation space) 165m2 Additional storage is required by the user groups and should be either incorporated into the facility redevelopment or a separa embedded into the embankment area to the east of the change of the change of the change of the separate of the spectator terracing has been proposed for the embankment to this non vegetated area to improve its aesthetic value whilst perserve.
-Possible terracing of the area should also investigate at the existing terraced limestone wall to allow a safer and extended to AFL standards. ate facility (suggested by the facility (suggested by the facility of the east of the changerd roviding useful spectator an opportunity to remove he clubs to be al impact). noms.
+3 Item Space Required Public UAT Toilets: accessible toilet facility (5m 2) 5m2 Umpires Room - Change 20m 2 2 x Change Rooms (45m 2 each) 90m2 2 x Showers/toilets for change rooms (25m 2 each) 50m2 TOTAL (including circulation space) 165m2 Additional storage is required by the user groups and should be either incorporated into the facility redevelopment or a separat embedded into the embankment area to the east of the change Spectator terracing has been proposed for the embankment to t this non vegetated area to improve its aesthetic value whilst pro reserve.
+Possible terracing of the area should also investigate an the existing terraced limestone wall to allow a safer and extended narrow as compared to AFL standards. e facility (suggested by t rooms to minimise visus the east of the changero oviding useful spectator opportunity to remove the clubs to be al impact). poms.
 This would enable amenity for the for the lowest row of Investigate the implementation of terraced spectator area and removal of the lowest level of existing terraced limestone wall to improve spectator amenity and player safety.
 5